syncfusion-content/winui-docs/winui/BusyIndicator/Getting-Started.md

 ## Adding Content in BusyIndicator

-SfBusyIndicator provides option to set the content that indicates the information related to loading.
-This can be done using `BusyContent` property.
+The BusyIndicator control provides option to set the content that indicates the busy status of the control to the users by using the `BusyContent` property.

 {% tabs %}
 {% highlight xaml %}